electron/electron/docs/glossary.md

 See also [Using Native Node Modules].

+## NSIS

+Nullsoft Scriptable Install System is a script-driven Installer authoring tool for Microsoft Windows.
+It is released under a combination of free software licenses, and is a widely-used alternative to commercial proprietary products like InstallShield. [electron-builder] supports NSIS as a build target.

 ### process

 A process is an instance of a computer program that is being executed.
 Electron